Unifield/lettuce/README.md

-This is company fork of lettuce framework.
+<b>This is company fork of lettuce framework.
 Lettuce by default cannot run multiple files (by giving files path), it's needed to be done by tags.
-For our testing we need lettuce to accept multiple files.
+For our testing we need lettuce to accept multiple files.</b>

 # lettuce
 > Version 0.2.23 - kryptonite